Birding in Gambia

 Black-winged-Stilt

-The black-winged stilt is so named because of its black wings but I haven’t been able to establish where the name stilt originates.
-Unless of course, it refers to it having legs like stilts.
+The black-winged stilt is so named because of its black wings and stilts are poles, posts or pillars that allow a person or structure to stand at a height above the ground.
 An extremely long-legged bird, it could be the bird equivalent of Elle Macpherson.
 Bird information.
-Where can we see the Black-winged
+Where can we see the Black-winged stilt?
+The pictures

 Black-winged stilt Read More »